 January 8, 2015.
 Federal Court of Tampa granted Luis Medina and Evatech, Inc. an injunction against John Wright from New Albany Mississippi.
-A.K.A. the remote control lawn mower guy and owner of Summit mowers.
+A.K.A. the remote control lawn mower guy, owner of Summit mowers and Remote Mowers.

 Defendant John Wesley Wright and his officers, employees, agents, attorneys and all persons in active concert or participation with them who receive actual notice of the judgment in this case by personal service or otherwise, are PERMANENTLY ENJOINED AND RESTRAINED, during the remaining enforceable life of U.S Patents Numbers 7,318493 and 7,677,344 owned by Plaintiff Evatech, Inc. from practicing without a license (and from causing, hereafter, any other entity to practice without a license) the method of using Plaintiff Evatech, Inc.'s system or any colorable variation thereof that infringes on the above patents.
 The court retains jurisdiction to enforce the terms of the Judgment and this injunction.